ChingizAdamov/about_me/README.md

 # RESUME
 #### Here is some info about my education :)
 I have graduated at St. Petersburg State University of Economics (SPbSUE) majoring in corporate finance.
 I have been studying data analyze since march 2023.
 I am currently looking for a job as a Data Analyst.
 During my education, I learned the following skills:
-   1.write an effective, readable code;
+   1. write an effective, readable code;
-   2.realize ETL pipeline through orchestration platforms;
+   2. realize ETL pipeline through orchestration platforms;
-   3.EDA;
+   3. EDA;
-   4.Work with BigData;
+   4. Work with BigData;
-   5.Solving classification, clustering and regression problems;
+   5. Solving classification, clustering and regression problems;
-   6.A/B testing;
+   6. A/B testing;
-   7.Work with SQL
+   7. Work with SQL

 Also in my education I have taken part in some programming contests on codeforces and all cups that were focused on text analysis, scoring.